Joan Crawford: Charity contributions

 Throughout her life, Crawford was heavily involved in charity work, as well as contributing to various efforts for service members.
-In the 1930s, Crawford was named one of the vice presidents on the board of the Motion Picture Relief Fund.
-Throughout the 1930s, Crawford supported the cause by promoting, donating, attending board meetings, and collecting contributions "from actors and directors who were remiss".
-In 1938, Crawford, Adolphe Menjou, and Jackie Cooper were on the organization's stamp committee whose goal was to raise money from used stamps.
-The sales from the stamps to collectors would benefit actors in need of aid.
+In the 1930s, she was named one of the vice presidents on the board of the Motion Picture Relief Fund.
+Throughout that decade she supported the cause by promoting, donating, attending board meetings, and collecting contributions "from actors and directors who were remiss".
+In 1938, Crawford, Adolphe Menjou, and Jackie Cooper were on the organization's stamp committee, whose goal was to raise money from used stamps.
+The sales from the stamps to collectors were to benefit actors in need of aid.
 Crawford donated all her stamped envelopes from fan letters to the cause that year.
-In 1933, Crawford donated her large doll collection she had been collecting since the 1920s to a children's hospital.
+In 1933, Crawford donated her large doll collection, which she had been collecting since the 1920s, to a children's hospital.

 During World War II, Crawford did much to help in the war effort which included promoting the sale of war bonds to the public.
 In 1942, she began volunteering at the Hollywood Canteen in Los Angeles to entertain and serve service members.
 In 1943, she began volunteering for American Women's Voluntary Services nurseries as a member by giving of her time and money to provide support service to the children of service members.
 During WWII, Crawford volunteered as the guarantor for English actor and writer, Margaret Chute.
 Chute required a guarantor to move from England to the United States during war.

 In 1942, Crawford donated her entire $112,500 salary from They All Kissed the Bride to charities in memory of Carole Lombard.
 They included the American Red Cross ($50,000) which helped in recovery efforts following Lombard's death, the Infantile Paralysis Drive ($25,000), Motion Picture Relief ($25,000), and the Navy Relief Fund ($12,500).

-In June 1952, Crawford travelled to Fort Worth and Dallas, Texas for charity and helped raise thousands of dollars, shook hands, and met with 575 people in one night.
+In June 1952, Crawford travelled to Fort Worth and Dallas, Texas, for charity and helped raise thousands of dollars, shook hands, and met with 575 people in one night.
 In 1955, she donated some of her clothes for auction to support the Boys Republic, a rehabilitation centre for teenagers.
 Crawford was also named Chairman of the "1959 National Multiple Sclerosis Society Fund campaign", renamed the "Alfred N. Steele Memorial Campaign for the MS Hope Chest" following Steele's death in May 1959.